 This was the second half of my previous article about Bruce Lee being murdered.
 The title is a cheeky way of referencing an unreleased Davis Miller book titled The Last Days of Bruce Lee.
-The original title of my article was Tracking the Dragon, as a cheekier way of mocking George Tan’s unreleased documentaries.
+The original title of my article was Tracking the Dragon, as a cheekier way of mocking George Tan’s unreleased books.
 Acting on behalf of the Lee estate, John Little stole the title for his re-release of In Pursuit of the Dragon.
 Little John (a Robin Hood pun) is the cheekiest of them all.
-There’s already a Bruce book which adopts the pun of chasing the dragon, and there’s already a Jackie Chan documentary titled Traces of a Dragon – so much for tracing instead of chasing the dragon.
+There’s already a Bruce book which adopts the pun of chasing the dragon, and there’s already a Jackie Chan documentary titled Traces of a Dragon – so much for tracing the dragon.
 Alas, here is my timeline…

-Monday, January 1, 1973 – Michael Allin (the writer of Enter the Dragon) goes to the Hyatt Regency hotel in H.K. so as to dine with Robert Clouse (the director) and Fred Weintraub (the main producer).
+Wednesday, January 3, 1973 – Michael Allin (the writer of Enter the Dragon) goes to the Hyatt Regency hotel in H.K. so as to dine with Robert Clouse (the director) and Fred Weintraub (the main producer).
 Fred tells Michael that Bruce walked out in anger over the script.
 According to Clouse, he was so angry that he took a swing at Linda (who had better chances of being his widow than a divorcée).

 Thursday, February 8 – The first day of filming on a Chinese movie set consists of lighting incense for good luck (as illustrated in the 1977 Game of Death featurette which was featured in Bruce Lee: The Legend).
 This was the same day that Fred had Clouse shoot the close-ups of the praying mantis fight scene because of Bruce being A.W.O.L.